 The WanderingYogi Approach

-No yoga practice is complete without using all the five elements.
+No yoga practice is complete without using all five elements.
 Remember to balance your focus with its yielding element.
 Always start your yoga practice with mother earth poses.
 Do poses at least twice.
 If in flow, you don’t have to do both right and left – unless you want to.
 Smile and enjoy!

 - The Zink Yin Starter Kit – exploration of the sensations of the 5 elements